BibliothecaDAO/RealmsWorld/apps/nextjs/src/app/blog/content/the-lordship-protocol.md

 ## Introducing The Lordship Protocol and veLords

-Inspired by Yearn, the protocol has a bespoke architecture to promote the growth and alignment of the Realms World ecosystem.
+The protocol has a bespoke architecture to promote the growth and alignment of the Realms World ecosystem.
 The system has been custom-built on Starknet by Realms contributors and is already receiving fees from game entries.
-You can read the details of the veLords system [here](https://github.com/Calcutatator/TLP).
+You can read the details of the veLords system including voting power, emissions and early withdrawal penalties [here](https://github.com/Calcutatator/TLP/blob/main/Document/How%20to%20/End%20User/Lords%20Lock.md).

 ## What it means for protocol users